 We will use the access to your lightmeter.io account to provide you with lightmeter.io services.
 Apart from providing you with services, we may also aggregate the data to collect and analyse this information for the total of our users.
 Furthermore we may use this information to verify compliance with the Terms and Conditions.

 We may also use your data to analyse visitors’ behavior on our website in order to improve our website and services.
-We also use the information we receive in aggregated and anonymized formats to produce reports on trends and statistics, such as mobile search trends, email open rates by industry, campaign best practices or the number of users that have been exposed to, or clicked on, our websites or evaluated or purchased our services.
+We also use the information we receive in aggregated and anonymized formats to produce reports on trends and statistics, such as mobile search trends, email delivery rates by industry, email server management best practices, or the number of users that have been exposed to, or clicked on, our websites or evaluated or purchased our services.
 For similar purposes, we may send you a short survey to obtain your feedback on our products and services.

-In no case does Lightmeter sell, share or rent out your contact lists to third parties, nor does it use them for any purposes other than those set forth in this policy.
-We will use the information from your contact lists only for legal requirements, to invoice and collect summaries for our own statistics and for the purposes of providing you with customer support services.
+Lightmeter uses the information it obtains from the Lightmeter installation on your server to create the “signals” which it sends to you and other Lightmeter users.
+You also receive “signals” formed from the processing of data from other users’ Lightmeter installations.
+This includes IP addresses which we have identified as dangerous or problematic, so you can protect your mailserver.
+Other than this service-specific functionality, Lightmeter does not give, sell, or rent out information about you or your email server to third parties.
+Nor does it share or use them for any purposes other than those, set forth in this policy.
+We will use your information only for legal requirements, to invoice and collect summaries for our own statistics, and for the purposes of providing you with customer support services.

 We may be required to disclose information to legal authorities if they so request it and when they have the proper authorisation, such as a search warrant or court order.
 It may also be seen by our auditors and professional advisors solely for their professional purposes.

-We may also share aggregate information (without revealing any individual data) with third parties which offer their services through our website.
+We may also share aggregate information (without revealing any individual or personally identifying data) with third parties which offer their services through our website.

 Your personal data will be kept by Lightmeter for no longer is necessary for the specific purposes for which the personal data are processed.
-More precisely, personal data is kept as long as actions to Lightmeter are necessary with regard to the purpose(s) of the processing of personal data (unless otherwise required by law).
+More precisely, personal data is kept as long as action by Lightmeter is necessary with regard to the purpose(s) of the processing of personal data (unless otherwise required by law).

-However, there is no absolute safety from piracy or hackers.
+However, there is no absolute safety from hackers and piracy.
 That is why in the event a breach of security were to affect you, Lightmeter undertakes to inform you without undue delay and to use its best efforts to take all possible measures to neutralise the intrusion and minimise the impacts.

 You should keep in mind that any user, customer or hacker who discovers and takes advantage of a breach in security renders him or herself liable to criminal prosecution.

-To update your details you should reply to any message which you receive from Lightmeter, or use the ‘Preferences’ link in any message we send you.
+To update your details stored by our newsletter system you should reply to any message which you receive from Lightmeter, or use the ‘Preferences’ link in any message we send you.
 You can opt out of any email marketing communications from us by clicking any of the “Unsubscribe” links which are included in every message we may send you.

 You can request that your account be deleted, including all associated data, by contacting us using a contact form, or via email.